Green Abundance By Design

 Spring Seeding Watering Schedule

 Phase 1: 0-21/30 days.
 Germination phase of seed.
 Water once daily in areas with less than 3 hours of sunlight (part shade to shade).
-Ideal time is around.
 Water for 10-15 minutes.
-For areas with Full sun 4-8 hours of, water 2 times daily, 12pm and 5/6pm.
-For sites with 8-12 hours 3 times daily watering at 10am, 2pm, 6pm for 10-15 minutes.
+For areas with full sun (4-8 hours), water 2 times daily, 12pm and 5/6pm.
+For sites with 8-12 hours, 3 times daily watering at 10am, 2pm, and 6pm for 10-15 minutes.

 Phase 3: 90/100 days and beyond.
 Here the new seeding has been well established and it is time to transition to the least frequent schedule.
 This is where a deep weekly watering is best.
-For shadier areas this is equivalent to 1/2” of rain weekly.
-For sunny areas approx 1” rain weekly is better.
+For shadier areas, this is equivalent to 1/2” of rain weekly.
+For sunny areas, approximately 1” rain weekly is better.
 This is ideally performed in the early morning of around 6am to allow for some evaporation on the plants to reduce the potential for fungal issues.
 For sites with 8-12 hours of sun, a watering later in the evening at 7-8pm is appropriate to give the water extra time to soak in over the cooler evening hours.

 Late Summer Seeding/Fall Watering Schedule